joesb/helios360/content/handbook/strategy/practical-steps.md

 When you refine all this, though, you need to identify *what actually matters*.

+{% ColourBG 'secondary' %}
+  {% Markdown %}
-*👉*{.drop-first .drop-first-vsm .margin-inline-end-md} What key thing (or things) is the important thing that will actually make a tangible difference?{.padding-inline-start-lg .margin-block-vlg}
+> What key thing (or things) will actually make a tangible difference?{.vlarge .bold .headings-font .lineheight-1}
+{.padding-block-lg .content-canvas-item-wide-left-more}

+  {% endMarkdown %}
+{% endColourBG %}

 It's better for focus if you can identify *just one thing*.
 If necessary, two is fine; three at the most.
 If you have any more than that then it's unlikely you've found what actually matters — if so, keep thinking, keep refining.
 Besides a lack of focus, it's hard to align all the efforts in 4, 5 or more dimensions.

+So, one is best.

 When it comes to putting that key thing/things into words, *keep the end in mind* — where do you want to get to in the end?
 E.g.